 1. Lobster and other seafood treats

 As you walk along the cliff paths on the rocky south coast of Guernsey, your eyes might just pick out the colourful buoys bobbing in the sea below, each anchoring a lobster pot in place.
-There are plenty of restaurants serving great local seafood in St Peter’s Port and at SeaFresh on the pier near Castle Cornet you can find the freshest fish for sale straight from the fishing boats.
+Some of the best restaurants in Guernsey are serving great local seafood in St Peter’s Port and at SeaFresh on the pier near Castle Cornet you can find the freshest fish for sale straight from the fishing boats.
 We caught the ferry to Sark for the day and found the perfect place to try locally caught lobster, sitting in the rose-filled garden of La Sablonnerie Hotel on a sunny day.
 The restaurant has a classic French style and we enjoyed half a lobster with a light, buttery sauce, that had been freshly caught that morning.

 2. Golden Guernsey Goat’s cheese and other local Guernsey cheeses